KDE/digikam-doc/import_tools/scanner_import.rst

     The Multiple Selection over Preview from Scanner Import Dialog

-Scan a preview and then use the left mouse button to select the first part of the image in the preview.
-Hover the selected area with mouse cursor and click on the **Green Plus** button to select the area.
+Scan a preview and then use the left mouse button to select the first part of the image from the preview.
+Hover over the selected area with the mouse cursor and click on the **Green Plus** button to select the area.
 Selected areas are indicated by a red border.
 Now select the next parts of the image in the same way.

-To remove a single selection hover the area with the mouse cursor and click on the **Red Minus** button.
-With **Clear Selections** from the context menu launched with the right mouse button all selections in a preview can be removed.
+To remove a single selection, hover over the area with the mouse cursor and click on the **Red Minus** button.
+All selections in the preview can be removed by selecting the **Clear Selections** item from the context menu displayed by clicking the right mouse button.

-If you placed two separate images or photos on you scanner and started a preview the tool automatically preselect the different areas.
+If you place two separate images or photos on your scanner and run a preview scan, the tool will automatically preselect the different areas.

-If you are satisfied with your choice starting the final batch scan of all selections.
+Once satisfied with the selected areas, start the final batch scan to scan all the selections.
 The selected parts of the image are scanned and saved separately into different files.